picon/picon-framework/README.md

 # picon-framework
-Picon (PHP intelligent component orientation) is a statefull, component orientated framework for web application development.
+Picon (PHP intelligent component orientation) is a stateful, component orientated framework for web application development.
 Picon is conceptually based on Apahe Wicket and Spring Framework.